The Best Books for Teachers in 2021

 What It’s About: Behavioral strategies for growing reading skills in K-4 students.

-Why You Should Read It: Beers and Probst provide ways to help your students be engaged and accomplished readers.
+Why Teachers Should Read it: Beers and Probst provide ways to help your students be engaged and accomplished readers.
 They provide helpful strategies for teaching reading, such as pointing out “signposts” in the text which prompt students to pause and analyze.
 The companion Notice and Literature Log provides graphic organizers to help guide students into being careful readers.

 The Book Whisperer: Awakening the Inner Reader in Every Child by Donalyn Miller